masif2002/AZ-900-notes/README.md

 * There is a payment method associated with each subscription
 * Subscription Plans include Free Plan, Pay-As-You-Go, Enterprise Agreement ....
 * Subscriptions are usually used to seperate out diff depts in a business, Ex: Finance, IT, Sales....
 OR seperate by Geography NA, Europe, Asia
+* There is not a limit to the number of subscriptions a single user can be included on

 ![](img/rg-hierarchy.png)